-Equinoxes and solstices key dates in the calendar.
+Equinoxes and solstices are key dates in the calendar.

-They are used to define the transitional periods between the seasons, so when winter changes to spring, spring to summer and so on.
+They are used to define the transitional periods between the seasons, so when winter changes to spring, summer to autumn and so on.

 They are key dates in the journey of the Earth around the Sun.